Point Loma edition 1993

 Man is a microcosm reflecting in miniature the composition and processes of the macrocosm, the total universe.
 What we find in the one is to be found in the other, and consequently, by studying the 'one we may learn, by analogy, the corresponding picture of the other.

 A familiar division of the human constitution describes man as threefold-body, soul, and spirit.
 Esotericism makes use of the same division (found also in Plato and Paul), but shows the complex nature of each of the three parts.
 The body itself is regarded as threefold, consisting-in addition to the gross physical part-of a subtle or ethereal counterpart-the astral double or Linga-sharira-and of a vital principle or life-force, prana.
 Soul is composed of two elements recognized in experience as the feeling and thinking aspects of ourselves.
 Body and soul together constitute the human personality.
 The spiritual nature of man is also threefold and is the true individuality which, during incarnation, becomes associated with, or focused in, the personality.
 English has no precise term for the three aspects of Spirit, hence the use in theosophical literature of the Sanskrit terms atma, buddhi, and manas, which are explained in the paragraphs, that follow.
-The distinction between personality, the ordinary man, and individuality, the spiritual man, should
+The distinction between personality, the ordinary man, and individuality, the spiritual man, should be particularly noted.

 In The Key to Theosophy (Chapter VI) this information is set out clearly in a table describing each of the seven aspects, usually referred to as principles, and giving their Sanskrit names.
 Further information is given in